It is suggested that students attend a Nursing Information Orientation given by the Counseling Department, which can be reached at 714/564-6103.

 Upon acceptance to all semesters:

-- A cleared drug test result may be required of all Nursing Students after acceptance into the Nursing Program.
+Effective Spring 2106, a cleared drug test result is required of all Nursing Students after acceptance into the Nursing Program.
 A student with a positive drug test will not be allowed in the Nursing Program.

-Students with incomplete or expired physical information, CPR cards, or malpractice insurance will not be allowed into the clinical setting because of mandatory hospital and program requirements.
-If a student re-enters the program, a new background check must be provided upon re-entry.
+Students with incomplete physical information, CPR cards, malpractice insurance, background check, and drug testing will not be allowed into the clinical setting because of mandatory hospital and program requirements.
+If a student re-enters the program, a new background check and drug testing must be provided upon re-entry.

 Students who are a "NO SHOW" for the first day of class will be dropped and replaced by an alternate.